Skip to content

 Duplicated elements

-In that case, no hash is stored for the children as there are effectively duplicated elements.
-The column fk_parent_tablename in the child table holds the primary keys of associated parent rows in the parent table tablename.
+In that case, no hash is stored for the children since rows may be duplicated.
+The column fk_parent_tablename in the child table holds the primary keys of associated rows in the parent table tablename.

 This choice is made for each table individually, and children of a duplicated element can effectively be themselves stored as deduplicated elements.